 4. YOU’LL BE LESS LIKELY TO SKIP YOUR WORKOUT

 It may take a cup of coffee to get your morning going, but once you’re up, there are few distractions on your way to the gym.
 But later in the day, any number of distractions can sabotage your workout: less motivation, fatigue, the gang is going out for some drinks, a sick child, an overdue report for work or school.
 If you’ve already completed your workout, you can simply roll with whatever obstacles come up later in the evening without feeling bad that you missed another day.
 You’re far more likely to be consistent with your training if you get it done early in the day rather than waiting for later.
+And with a workout in the bag, you are more likely to sleep better at night.

 5. YOUR METABOLIC RATE WILL RECEIVE A QUICK BOOST